 The robot revolution.
 Clean energy.
 Global agriculture.
-All are themes that from time to time capture investors’ imaginations ? and send them scurrying off to look for companies who stand to profit mightily from the Next Big Thing.
+All are themes that from time to time capture investors’ imaginations – and send them scurrying off to look for companies who stand to profit mightily from the Next Big Thing.
 Indeed, the biographies of famous money managers are stuffed with examples of prescient investments in new-fangled sciences or products that paid off beyond their imagining over the decades.
 Think of Philip Fisher’s investment in the up-and-coming Motorola in 1955, for example.
-Or Warren Buffett seeing earlier than most the power of global consumer brands in the modern world,…
+Or Warren Buffett seeing earlier than most the power of global consumer brands in the modern world, and…

 The robot revolution.
 Clean energy.
 Global agriculture.